 “It was Air Raid who nailed me with that pick handle.
 Boy, that really decked me!
 We were getting ready to prepare potatoes for planting.
 You had to have one or two eyes per section.
 I’d done this for about a week but Air Raid didn’t happen to be there.
 So I was sitting there biding my time.
 ‘Oooooo- ooooo,’ he said.
 I looked up and he said words to the effect, ‘Do you understand how to do this?’
 I said, ‘Yes’ and he said, ‘Oh, a smart ass, huh!’ and he came and belted me one in the head with that pick handle.
 I guess he thought that I was saying I knew more about planting potatoes than he did.
 He was satisfied.
 He knocked me down!
 He knocked me out!
 I had a concussion but what can I do about it?
 I was in camp but was in the hospital for about ten days or so.
 Hospital in Cabanatuan means that you lay on the floor and were on half rations until you die or recover enough to leave.”

-Sandy was sent out on a work detail to build runways at an airfield the Japanese were the extending runways.
+Sandy was sent out on the work detail to build runways at the Cabanatuan airfield.
 The POWs did the work with picks and shovels and worked a week at the airfield and spent the next week at a farm.

 Of the treatment of the POWs, he said, “What they did to us is take a ball bat and put it right between your knees and make you kneel down with the ball bat.
 A little of that and you couldn’t walk.
 The other was that they’d give you a 50-pound sack of cement and make you hold it like this, (Arms outstretched fully front — chest high) and I mean you held it like this.
 And if you started dropping down, they’d belt you across the back, and you’d pick it and held the fool thing until you either passed out, or they gave up, or you held it long enough to satisfy them.”